Start9Labs/documentation/source/misc-guides/tor-os/android.rst

 Running Tor on Android
 **********************

 First, install the Tor proxy service to your system.
-To do so, download Orbot from the `Play Store <https://play.google.com/store/apps/details?id=org.torproject.android>`_ , or from `FDroid <https://f-droid.org/packages/org.torproject.android>`_ .
+To do so, download Orbot from the `Play Store <https://play.google.com/store/apps/details?id=org.torproject.android>`_ , or from `F-Droid <https://f-droid.org/packages/org.torproject.android>`_ .
 Once you have done so, launch Orbot.

 Next, open the kebab menu in the upper right hand corner and select `Settings`: